whatsthehubbub/victoryboogiewoogie/static/css/README.md

 # How and what on the front-end

-All custom CSS code can be found in *custom.less*.
+All custom CSS that lies on top of the Bootstrap framework can be found in *custom.less*.
 The code is separated into the following parts:
 - Chromeframe
 - Header
 - Masthead